World Beyond War

-Staff

 Activities

-World Beyond War hosts a global peace conference that gathers hundreds of activists every year. #NoWar2020 was scheduled for Ottawa, Canada, and will now take place online. #NoWar2019 was in Limerick, Ireland. #NoWar2018 was in Toronto, Canada.
-Previous annual conferences were in Washington, DC.

-World Beyond War promotes peace education programs and runs online courses in war abolition and peace activism.
-The organization also produces frequent webinars and other online events that are then made available for free on video.
-The "World Beyond War" podcast launched in January 2019 and has featured interviews with peace activists in Vietnam, Bolivia, Iran, Venezuela, Cyprus, Japan, US, England, New Zealand, Canada, Ireland, Italy.

-Publications and coverage

-World Beyond War has gotten coverage by the Cato Institute, Scientific American, Truthdig, Common Dreams, and Catholic Sentinel.
+World Beyond War has gotten coverage by Scientific American, Truthdig, Common Dreams,.

 In 2020, Milwaukee congresswoman Gwen Moore referred to US military budget as a "feeding frenzy" at an event featuring World Beyond War's billboard in Milwaukee, which read "3% of US military spending could end starvation on earth."
 This was covered in Urban Milwaukee.

-World Beyond War initiated a letter-writing campaign for the cancellation of Canada's annual weapons expo, CANSEC, which was scheduled to take place in Ottawa, Canada in May, 2020 despite the coronavirus pandemic.
-This campaign was eventually credited with helping to force the decision to cancel.
+World Beyond War initiated a letter-writing campaign for the cancellation of Canada's annual weapons expo, CANSEC, which was scheduled to take place in Ottawa, Canada in May, 2020.

 World Beyond War alternates global organizing activity with regional events, such as an April 2020 webinar on military bases in Guam.

 World Beyond War has gotten coverage for its campaigns in Democracy Now, Canadian Broadcasting Corporation, The New Zealand Herald, TV New Zealand, and Arkansas Online.

+In 2021, World Beyond War was awarded The US Peace Prize by the US Peace Memorial Foundation "[f]or exceptional global advocacy and creative peace education to end war and dismantle the war machine."
+Swanson had previously won The US Peace Prize in 2018.

 Controversy

 In June 2019, World Beyond War "was refused permission to place advertisements featuring the slogan 'US troops out of Shannon' on billboards in Limerick during Donald Trump's visit to Ireland."
-These billboards would have supplemented World Beyond War's three-day annual #NoWar2019 conference in Limerick, Island, which focused on calls by Irish activists and leaders to end the use of Shannon Airport as a military base for foreign aircraft.
+These billboards would have supplemented World Beyond War's three-day annual #NoWar2019 conference in Limerick, Ireland, which focused on calls by Irish activists and leaders to end the use of Shannon Airport as a military base for foreign aircraft.